 Libcom.org's reading guide to the 1956 Hungarian uprising against the Communist dictatorship which saw a general strike declared and workers' councils spring up across the country.

-- 1956: the Hungarian revolution - A short and clearly written history of the Hungarian workers' revolution against the Communist dictatorship.
+- 1956: the Hungarian revolution - A short and clearly written history of the Hungarian workers' revolution against the state capitalist dictatorship.

 - Hungary '56 - Andy Anderson - Excellent pamphlet, published by Solidarity.
 An invaluable guide to the events of the Hungarian uprising of 1956.